matsim-scenarios/matsim-kelheim/README.md

 2. Build the scenario using `mvnw package`.
 Add the option `-Dskiptests=true` in order to skip tests and speed up the process.
 3. There should be a file directly in the `matsim-kehlheim` directory with name approximately as `matsim-kehlheim-2.x.jar`.
 4. Run this file from the command line using `java -jar matsim-kehlheim-2.x.jar --help` to see all possible options.
-  1. For example, one can disable lanes or run the 25pct scenario using the available options
+  1. For example, one can disable lanes or run smaller sample sizes using the available options
-5. Start this scenario using the default config by running `java -jar matsim-kehlheim-2.x.jar`
+5. Start this scenario using the default config by running `java -jar matsim-kehlheim-2.x.jar`.
 6. "Open" the output directory.
 You can drag files into VIA as was already done above.